tonglam/fpl-public/README.md

 I had plans to rebuild the website using a modern frontend framework like React or Vue but didn't find enough time to do so.
 Recently, in February 2024, I began using Next.js to rebuild the website in [letletme-web](https://github.com/tonglam/letletme-web), and the project is still in progress.
 The new version of the website will be based on a modern framework, mobile-friendly, and free from the WeChat ecosystem, which has become increasingly sickening for me day by day.
+When the new website is ready, I will deprecate the old website in this project and focus on maintaining the new one.

 ## Service Side
 The backend services are divided into four projects: FPL, Fpl-data, Fpl-audit, and Telegram_bot.